open-mmlab/mmsegmentation/docs/en/dataset_prepare.md

 ### ImageNetS

-The ImageNet-S dataset is for [Large-scale unsupervised semantic segmentation](https://arxiv.org/abs/2106.03149).
+The ImageNet-S dataset is for [Large-scale unsupervised/semi-supervised semantic segmentation](https://arxiv.org/abs/2106.03149).
-In segmentation, we provide codes for semi-supervised training of large-scale semantic segmentation on the ImageNet-S dataset, with 50k high-quality semantic segmentation annotations.

 The images and annotations are available on [ImageNet-S](https://github.com/LUSSeg/ImageNet-S#imagenet-s-dataset-preparation).